pillowsofwind/Knowledge-Conflicts-Survey/README.md

 # 💥Knowledge Conflicts for LLMs: A Survey

-This is the repository for the survey paper: [Knowledge Conflicts for LLMs: A Survey](https://arxiv.org/abs/2403.08319).
+This is the repository for the survey paper: [Knowledge Conflicts for LLMs: A Survey](https://arxiv.org/abs/2403.08319). 🌟Star us for future lookups! 关注不迷路！🌟

 <p align="center">
 <img src="./figures/Types-of-conflicts.png" alt="Types-of-conflicts" width="400" /> <br>